Real-Time Dam Levels

 Agricultural & Economic Significance

 Agriculture in the surrounding areas of Victoria depends heavily on the water security provided by Rocklands Reservoir.
-Irrigation allocations are directly tied to these storage metrics.
+The local economy, heavily rooted in agriculture, fluctuates in tandem with the health of this reservoir.
 Sustainable water management here ensures that both crops and livestock can survive prolonged dry spells.

 Ecological & Recreational Context